SartJ/SEMO_eCTF_Notes/README.md

 ![image](https://github.com/user-attachments/assets/f50216fa-4eef-4aed-8a79-7d8c65598225)

-### Is this a previously used MAX78000FTHR board with a previously used firmware booted?
+### Is your team using a previously used MAX78000FTHR board with a previously used firmware booted?
 Follow the below link to see the steps on how to reboot/hard-reset it, and make it ready for flashing the Reference Design code:
 LINK (under-construction)